Federal Direct Stafford Loans

 The federal government deducts an origination fee from the gross loan amount before forwarding the proceeds to the school.
-For 2012-2013, this fee was 1.0%.
-The origination fee for 2013-2014 is expected to increase, but has not yet been announced.
+The Stafford Loan origination fee for 2013-2014 is 1.051%.
 The amount that a student may borrow depends on the number of earned credits.

 Annual Stafford Loan Limits

 Note: If your grade level changes in the middle of an academic year, and you wish to be considered for an increase in your loan, please contact our office.

 Lifetime Stafford Loan Limits